How to make a Radar System

 Step 8

-OK, Now Create the processing ide program.
+Now let’s create the processing program.
 For that, you must have the Processing IDE installed on your computer.
 Click this link for the Processing IDE tutorial.
 The radar system Processing code is shown below.

 /*Ultrasonic radar system.